rishabhofmishra/xebid/README.md

 # xebid
-React and Redux-based Bidding Platform
+React-based Bidding Platform

-Making some changes for swtiching locally to a branch
+## purpose

+The purpose of this repository is to help complete a project I started working during my Summer Internship of 2019 in Xebia